south-lacrosse/www-dev/docs/webmaster-tasks.md

 You should also run `wp semla-media attachments` to validate attachments and their metadata against the filesystem.
 You can run this with the `--delete` flag (again, **be careful**) to delete media files from the filesystem which WordPress doesn't know about.

 See the `wp semla-media` command in the [Web Server docs](web-server.md#semla-wp-cli-commands) for details.

+You may also want to check images that editors have uploaded in case you should optimize them.
+See the [Images help page](https://south-lacrosse.github.io/wp-help/images.html) and [Compression](developer-info.md#compression) for more details.